I. Mission and Objectives

 election; for the remainder of an existing term, the members of the EC may select a temporary

-1. Executive Committee (EC): The Executive Committee plays the largest role in LAS oversight.
+1. Executive Committee (EC): The Executive Committee plays the largest role in CLACS oversight.

 Major duties include: a) advising and assisting the Director and Associate Director with